emacsmirror/comint-histories/README.md

 Usage: (comint-histories-add-history history-name
           [:keyword [option]]...)

 :predicates     List of functions that take zero args who's conjunction
                 determines the selection of this history.

 :filters        List of regexp strings and functions that take one arg.
 If the
                 input matches any of the regexp's, or any of the functions return non-nil when applied to the input, then the input is not added to the history.

 :persist        If non-nil, then save and load the history to/from a file.
                 Defaults to T.

 :defer-load     If non-nil, then don't load the history from disk until it is
                 selected.
 Only relevant to persistent histories.
 Defaults to T.

 :length         Maximum length of the history ring.
 Defaults to 100.

 :no-dups        Do not allow duplicate entries from entering the history.
 When
                 adding a duplicate item to the history, the older entry is removed first.
 Defaults to NIL.

+:reselect-after If non-nil, when this history is selected, immediately reselect
+                the history after a call to `comint-send-input'.
+Defaults to NIL.

 :rtrim          If non-nil, then trim beginning whitespace from the input before
                 adding attempting to add it to the history.
 Defaults to T.

 :ltrim          If non-nil, then trim ending whitespace from the input before
                 attempting to add it to the history.
 Defaults to T.

 If a history with name NAME does not already exist in `comint-histories--histories', then the new one will be added to the end of